semeiths/containerized-gitea-lab/README.md

 # Description

-Gitea with a MySQL database containerised in docker.
+Gitea with a MySQL database containerised in docker, multi-staging.
 Using nginx as reverse proxy.

 All running in a debian 11 machine configured in Vagrant.